Ramos-Diego/notes/backend-ubuntu/step7-jenkins.md

 systemctl status nginx
 ```

-After installation you need to open port `:8080` for jenkins
+After the installation you need to open port `:8080` for jenkins

 ```sh
 ufw allow 8080/tcp